Dynamic versus passive stretches

 Four different conditions of stretching were tested:

 To control the test conditions, subjects were instructed not to increase the stretch themselves actively.
 The results were as follows:

 Thus, it seems that there are apparent differences in the effects of dynamic and static stretches.
 Only dynamic movement throughout the range of motion resulted in any reduction in muscle stiffness, an important factor in reducing injury risks.
 However, the static stretches produced the greatest peak force relaxation effect.

-This suggests that dynamic stretches, slow controlled movements through the full range of motion are the most appropriate exercises for warming up.
+This suggests that dynamic stretches, and slow controlled movements through the full range of motion are the most appropriate exercises for warming up.
 By contrast, static stretches are more relevant at the end of a workout to help relax the muscles and facilitate an improvement in the maximum range of motion.

 This article first appeared in: